Respond to the challenge of water quality monitoring within the drinking network

 • Have access to a decision-making tool for optimising the asset management of their networks

 • Be informed about any changes in the quality parameters for the water they are supplying

 • Benefit from a simple and reliable system that does not require maintenance, energy or chemical reagents and has an unrivalled lifespan

 These services are made possible by the wireless sensor technologies of the KAPTA™ 3000 range.
 Depending on your networks and the various issues you need to deal with, you can choose various probes and measured parameters to guarantee the safety of your networks

 • KAPTA™ 3000 AC4 : chlorine, pressure, temperature and conductivity monitoring.
 Solution customised for monitoring network chlorination,

-• KAPTA™ 3000 OT3 : monitoring of turbidity, UV absorption, temperature and conductivity.
+• KAPTA™ 3000 OT3 : monitoring of turbidity, UV absorption and temperature.
 Solution customised for the non-chlorinated network and for turbid water scenarios associated with hydraulic issues,

 • KAPTA™ 3000 PTC : monitoring of pressure transients, for the asset management of water networks, measurement completed by conductivity and temperature to identify the origin of water.